richlamdev/ansible-desktop-ubuntu/README.md

 `ansible-playbook main.yml -bKu <username> --private-key ~/.ssh/<ssh-key>`
   * enter SUDO password. (assumes user is a member of the sudo user group)

-If using SSH password authentication, use the following command:\
+To run the playbook using SSH password authentication, use the following command:\
 `ansible-playbook main.yml -bkKu <username>`
   * enter SSH password
   * enter SUDO password. (assumes user is a member of the sudo user group)